 AXP Changes

-In addition to minor program updates and clarifications, NCARB is making several changes to the AXP.
-The structure of the AXP will remain the same, including the six experience areas and the requirement to gain and document 3,740 hours of experience.
-All changes will be reflected in a new version of the AXP Guidelines, which you can download now.
+NCARB launched several changes to the AXP in November 2025.
+The structure of the AXP remained the same, including the six experience areas and the requirement to gain and document 3,740 hours of experience.

-- Replacing the five-year reporting requirement with a new reporting policy: Under the current requirement, candidates must report all experience within eight months of earning it for 100% credit, and within five years for 50% credit; any experience older than five years does not receive any credit.
-Under the new policy, candidates will be able to earn 100% credit for experience up to a year old.
-Experience older than one year will be worth 75% credit, with no limitation on how old that experience can be.
+2. Replacing the five-year reporting requirement with a new reporting policy: Under the new reporting policy, candidates may earn 100% credit for experience up to a year old.
+Experience older than one year is worth 75% credit, with no limitation on how old that experience can be.
+This change was applied to previously reported experience as well as new experience reports, and many candidates received additional AXP credit.
+Learn more

-- Updating the process through which candidates can gain experience for completing professional development courses: NCARB will expand the “Setting O: Continuing Education for HSW” opportunity that allows you to gain experience for completing continuing education (CE) programs that qualify for HSW.
-Under the current program requirements, NCARB only accepts courses accredited by the American Institute of Architects (AIA), which limits access to this experience opportunity to candidates who maintain AIA membership.
+3. Updating the process through which candidates can gain experience for completing professional development courses: NCARB has expanded the “Setting O: Continuing Education for HSW” opportunity that allows candidates to gain experience for completing continuing education (CE) programs that qualify for HSW.
+Under the updated requirements, NCARB accepts CE courses covering HSW subjects when they are reported on transcripts provided by pre-approved organizations.
+This now includes NCARB’s entire library of continuing education courses.

 ARE Changes